mech/Learning-Notes/Design/Product/ProductDesign.md

 # Product Design

+> GoodEnough: If I set out quickly expecting to fail, it reduces my perfection anxiety

+---

+> It's the product, not the brand - [Against Storytelling](https://trackchanges.postlight.com/against-storytelling-7e53b6d7a0d8#.spugsihjn)

 ## Advice

 * Make an ugly version where all the things work
+* It needs to look like crap in order for it to move forward - the art of iteration
 * Make a gorgeous version that doesn't do anything
 * Store all of it
 * Hold the designer accountable